Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 Download [cgpu-onboarding-package.tar.gz](https://github.com/Azure-Confidential-Computing/PrivatePreview/releases/download/V1.0.2/cgpu-onboarding-package.tar.gz) from [Azure-Confidential-Computing-CGPUPrivatePreview-v1.0.2](https://github.com/Azure-Confidential-Computing/PrivatePreview/releases/tag/V1.0.2) if you haven't.

 ```
-# In local, upload cgpu-onboarding-package.tar.gz to your VM.
+# In a separate local terminal not connected to your vm, upload cgpu-onboarding-package.tar.gz to your VM
 # Replace [adminusername] and [IP] with your admin user name and IP address
-scp -i id_rsa cgpu-onboarding-package.tar.gz [adminusername]@[IP]:/home/[adminusername]
+scp -i <private key path> cgpu-onboarding-package.tar.gz [adminusername]@[IP]:/home/[adminusername]

-# In your VM, extract the onboarding folder from tar.gz, then step into the folder
+# In the terminal window connected to your VM, extract the onboarding folder from tar.gz, then step into the folder
 tar -zxvf cgpu-onboarding-package.tar.gz
 cd cgpu-onboarding-package

-# In your VM, install the GPU-Driver in cgpu-onboarding-package folder.
+# In the terminal window connected to your VM, install the GPU-Driver in cgpu-onboarding-package folder.
 # This step also requires a reboot.
 Please wait about 5-10 min to reconnect to the VM
 bash step-1-install-gpu-driver.sh

+# After rebooting, reconnect to the VM.
+Recall it is as shown
+ssh -i <private key path> [adminusername]@[IP] -v

-# After rebooting, reconnect to the VM and validate if the confidential compute mode is on.
+# validate if the confidential compute mode is on.
-# You should see: CC status: ON
+# you should see "CC status: ON"
 nvidia-smi conf-compute -f

 ```